Leonard Cheshire: 617 Squadron

 Cheshire knew the new post would be a challenge for him.
 Arriving at 617 Squadron he was regarded as an outsider.
 Though an experienced bomber pilot from the command's campaign against Germany, those missions were flown at high altitude and solo.
 Hundreds of aircraft were on each raid, but in the dark of night they rarely saw each other.
 Each plane was in isolation from the others, and flew in strict radio silence.
 617 Squadron had become Bomber Command's masters of low flying at night.
 Low altitude kept them under German radar, allowing them to approach their targets undetected.
 For months they had been flying together at low level, at night, in formation, and below tree level.
 They had learned to avoid obstructions, and to tuck their wings inside the leader's, a move that decreased turbulence but was very unnerving to attempt.
 It was very dangerous flying that no other squadron could perform.
 Here Cheshire benefited from a friendship that he formed with the man he superseded, confessing later "Everything I know about low-level flying I learned from Mick Martin."
 As to Cochrane, he had been warned Cochrane was an uncompromising and strict CO, and that they would not get along.
 However Cheshire found Cochrane to be very bright, and though strict, it was a strictness in the best possible sense.
 An example of Cochrane's inflexibility arose early on, when Cochrane insisted Cheshire complete the three-week conversion course to Lancasters at Warboys.
 An experienced pilot on the Halifax, Cheshire felt the training flying somewhat demeaning, but after his second day there he realised Cochrane had been quite right.

-It was at 617 Squadron where Cheshire came to real distinction as a remarkable air officer.
-It was here that his ability to lead, accept risk and think unconventionally resulted in the development of the most successful techniques the RAF developed to deliver extremely large bombs with remarkably deadly accuracy.
+While serving with 617 Squadron, Cheshire established a reputation as an effective air officer.
+During this period, he introduced and refined operational methods that improved the Royal Air Force’s ability to deliver large bombs with greater accuracy.
+His leadership and willingness to adopt unconventional tactics played a role in these developments.